Welcome to the 13th Coast Guard District!

 The Coast Guard 13th District comprises the Pacific Northwest and is the gateway to the North Pacific and Alaska.
 D13's Area of Responsibility encompasses four states and the entire Pacific Northwest coast.
 We also share a border with Canada to the north and California to the south.

 The Coast Guard first established its presence in the Pacific Northwest with the construction and operation of 16 lighthouses along the coast built between 1852 and 1858.
 The presence was reaffirmed in 1854 with the entry of the Revenue Cutter Jefferson Davis to Puget Sound.
-Today, D13's headquarters is located in Seattle with three Sector offices managing operations in their respective areas - Puget Sound, Columbia River and North Bend.
+Today, D13's headquarters is located in Seattle with two Sector offices managing operations in their respective areas - Puget Sound, located in Seattle, Washinton and Columbia River, located in Portland, Oregon.

 The men and women of D13 conduct a vast array of daily operations in support of the Coast Guard's statutory missions.
 Our crews can be found conducting search and rescue, patrolling coast, sound and North Pacific to enforce safety and fisheries regulations, conducting safety and compliance inspections and exams on commercial vessels and waterfront facilities and protecting our nation's strategic defense and critical infrastructure.